dlicata335/CCPP/hw/Homework10.md

 and 10% for class participation).
 This homework is due on the last day of the final exam period, Friday 5/15/26 at 5:00PM.
-You will sign up to present progress to me sometime during exams (Tuesday 5/12 through Friday 5/15), but you can continue working on the after the presentation.
+You will sign up to present progress to me sometime during exams (Tuesday 5/12 through Friday 5/15), but you can continue working on the homework after the presentation.

 Please refer to the